Kookaburra99/verona_library/README.md

 [Personal Page](https://citius.gal/team/pedro-gamallo-fernandez)

-The ***BARRO*** library is a powerful Python tool designed to evaluate and compare predictive process monitoring models *fairly and under equals conditions*.
+The ***VERONA*** library is a powerful Python tool designed to evaluate and compare predictive process monitoring models *fairly and under equals conditions*.
 Leveraging the benchmark published in Rama-Maneiro et al. [1], this library provides comprehensive functions for assessing the performance of predictive models in the context of business process monitoring.